LaxarJS/laxar/docs/manuals/flow_and_places.md

 * `cars/vans/:manufacturer/:model`

 In contrast these places would all be considered invalid:
-* `:userId`: A place *must* start with a non-empty static part
+* `:userId`: A place *must* start with a non-empty constant segment
-* `user/:userId/car`: As soon as there is a parameter, no more static parts may appear
+* `user/:userId/car`: As soon as there is a parameter, no more constant segments may appear
 * `user/:names*` or `user/:names?`: Wildcards are *not* supported

-These rules may seem very restrictive but it enables LaxarJS to make some assumptions and optimizations based on the url template.
+These rules may seem very restrictive but they enable LaxarJS to make some assumptions and optimizations based on the URL template.
-Additionally a url shouldn't encode too much functional information directly as this might lead to security issues and bulky urls.
+Additionally a URL shouldn't encode too much sensitive information directly, as this might lead to security issues and bulky URLs.
-Instead only a small set of functional identifiers should be passed on between pages that enables the widgets of the next place to fulfill their specific tasks.
+Instead only some domain information should be passed on between pages, that enables the widgets of the next place to fulfill their specific tasks.

 ## Targets